What is PEC?

 PEC (pronounced "peck") stands for Posta Elettronica Certificata, or Electronic Certified Mail.

-As of early 2021, according to the Italian government's statistics, there were around 12.8 million PEC addresses and nearly 4 million messages exchanged by PEC.
+According to the Italian government's statistics, there are nearly 16 million PEC addresses and over 840 million messages exchanged by PEC.

 Who needs a PEC?